-might be suppressed by $E \times B$ flow shear, and this is explored in [19] by means of nonlinear turbulent simulations.
+We have shown that the hybrid KBM can be stabilised by increasing β' .
+Due to the strong sensitivity on θ_0 , the mode might be suppressed by $E \times B$ flow shear, and this is explored in Paper (II) by means of nonlinear turbulent simulations.

-A detailed three-code comparison involving GS2, CGYRO, and GENE was performed, and we found reasonable agreement between the three codes for a range of different plasma parameters.
-The result of this benchmark increases our confidence in the fidelity of GK modelling of EM instabilities, as well as highlighting the need for care in the handling of parallel dissipation in order to avoid encountering numerical instabilities in these challenging computations (see discussion in [19]).
-This linear stability analysis paves the way for detailed nonlinear turbulence studies undertaken in the companion article [19].
+A detailed three-code comparison involving GS2, CGYRO, and GENE was performed, and we found good agreement between the three codes for a range of different plasma parameters.
+The result of this benchmark increases our confidence in the fidelity of GK modelling of electromagnetic instabilities, as well as highlighting the need for care in the handling of parallel dissipation in order to avoid encountering numerical instabilities in these challenging computations (see discussion in paper II).
+The results of the linear stability analysis, and of the cross-code verification, paves the way for the detailed turbulence studies undertaken in the companion article (II).